MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/linkedIn-learning.md

 Expanding the column **adds a step in the query settings.**

-* You can expand as many columns as needed, which will duplicate rows.
+* Expanding columns can be done when needed, which duplicates rows.
-* Expanding columns is particularly important for displaying skills in learning assets and custom properties in learner detail reports.
+* Expanding columns is important for displaying skills in learning assets and custom properties in learner detail reports.

 **Congratulations!** Your learning admins can now gain key insights and engagement metrics through their Microsoft Power BI application.